 - Gather all supporting documents about the matter of complaint, think about the questions you want answered and decide on what you want us to do.

-- If at this stage the matter has not been resolved to your satisfaction, the matter will be referred to a senior manager within DBYD.
+- If at this stage the matter has not been resolved to your satisfaction, the matter will be referred to the CEO within DCL.
 We will provide you with the name and contact details of the officer who will investigate your complaint, answer your questions and do all they can to assist you.

 What if I am not satisfied with the response?

-If you are not satisfied with the result of your complaint to DBYD, you can refer your complaint to the Office of the Australian Information Commissioner.
+If you are not satisfied with the result of your complaint to DBYD Certification Ltd, you can refer your complaint to the Office of the Australian Information Commissioner.